Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 20S - NOAA - Monthly

 | 2025-08-31 | 0.34925 |

 Not for investment purposes.
-Information available on this web site is not meant for investment purposes or as a basis for financial-decision making.
-Users should seek expert advice and perform their own independent due diligence before taking any financial risk.
+Time series and other data collected and published on this web site are not meant for investment purposes or other financial decisions.
+Users should seek expert advice and do their own independent due diligence before taking any financial risk.

 Series Metadata